-Plantar fasciitis or ‘heel spur syndrome’ is a condition that causes sharp, shooting pain beneath the heel that may radiate into the arch.
-Generally, the pain is worse the first few steps in the morning, after sitting and towards the end of the day.
-The pain is caused by micro tears to the plantar fascia (the long, tight cord that spans the arch) where it attaches directly beneath the heel.
-As we engage and use the fascia with every step we take, if this condition is left untreated, the pain will persist for a long time and the damage may become chronic.
+Plantar fasciitis or ‘heel spurs’ is a condition that causes sharp, shooting pain beneath the heel that may radiate into the arch.
+Generally, the pain is worse in the first few steps in the morning, and when standing after sitting and towards the end of the day.
+The pain is caused by micro-tears to the plantar fascia (the long, tight cord that spans the arch) where it attaches directly beneath the heel.
+As we engage and use the fascia with every step we take, if this condition is left untreated, the pain can persist for a long time and the damage may become chronic.

-It may also be the result of a nail protruding into the side of the skin surrounding the nail, or into the nail bed itself.
-Many Australians experience ingrown nails at least once in their life and if left untreated it can allow for the entry of bacteria in the toe resulting in infection.
+An ingrown toenail occurs when part of your toenail protrudes into the side of the skin surrounding the nail, or into the nail bed itself.
+Many Australians experience ingrown nails at least once in their life and if left untreated, it can allow for the entry of bacteria in the toe resulting in infection.

-When it comes to foot pain, there might be some hidden reasons behind why you are experiencing pain when you walk – and it all depends on your individual make-up and lifestyle.
+When it comes to foot pain, there might be some hidden reasons behind why you are experiencing pain when you walk – and it all depends on your individual lower limb characteristics and lifestyle.

 Your foot is made up of many small bones, muscle ligaments, tendons and other body tissue, and conditions can be difficult to pinpoint and diagnose by someone that does not specialise in foot and leg problems.

-Our podiatrists take a detailed history, perform a physical assessment, use video walking analysis and take a 3D foot scan to find out what’s causing the pain and create a plan to help you get back to pain-free walking.
+Here at My FootDr, our podiatrists take a detailed history, perform a physical assessment, use video walking analysis and take a 3D foot scan to find out what’s causing the pain and create a plan to help you get back to pain-free walking.
 So put the right foot forward and get a professional diagnosis from your local My FootDr team today.